nuls-io/devsite/docs/Docs/d_smart_contract.md

 The high-level language supported here is only the support of its syntax - not all the features of the language.
 We have removed instructions and features in order to keep the virtual machine simple and efficient.
 The following features are not supported:

 * Multi-threading: Multi-threading increases the complexity of virtual machine execution and increases the complexity of the writer.
 In the Nuls virtual machine, there is no multi-threaded bytecode support.
-* Loading a three-party library: This will cause too many classes to be loaded into the virtual machine, increasing the computational complexity and reducing the execution efficiency.
+* Loading a three-party library: This will cause too many classes to be loaded into the virtual machine, increasing the computational complexity, and reducing execution efficiency.
 We recommend that the author only copy the required function methods directly into the contract.
 In a Nuls virtual machine, too much code can cause an exception.

 ### 8.3 Examples